Foster-05/foster.engineer/_posts/2025-11-02-biosensor.md

 design is super exciting for me, as it's something not really ever covered by my university or offered as a concentration or course of study.
 This opportunity to join Professor Kabalan in designing an IC for production was therefore very exciting and one I eagerly jumped at.
+While this component is extremely simple and was designed fairly quickly, it's an important step towards more complex design, even dipping into the VLSI range, despite this being simply integrated design, not very-large-scale integrated design.
 Designing for her allowed me to not only familiarize myself with KLayout, but gain experience in precise design for applications with tight tolerances, learn about VLSI-specific design, and assist in creation of a product that will hopefully assist their research team